trodemaster/packer-win-pc/README.md

 # packer-win-pc
-***packer.io templates &amp; scripts for building private cloud optimized Windows OS images*** This template is used to create both VMware ESXi and OpenStack/KVM templates of Windows 10.
+***packer.io templates &amp; scripts for building private cloud optimized Windows OS images*** If your unclear what packer templates are about check http://packer.io

+This template is used to create both VMware ESXi and OpenStack/KVM templates of Windows 10.
 It utilzes Windows RM and PowerShell scripts to build the latest OS with the modern tools.

 **Prerequsits**